vtexdocs/dev-portal-content/docs/release-notes/2023-07-31-improved-headless-cms-plugin.md

 To benefit from the enhancements in the Headless CMS plugin version `1.0.8`, follow the steps below:

-1. Access the VTEX IO CLI and log in to your VTEX account:

 > ⚠️  Remember to replace the values between curly brackets according to your